Tohbyloba/AIRLINE_PASSENGER_SATISFACTION-ANALYSIS/README.md

 This  query calculates the average cleanliness rating for passengers based on their satisfaction level.
 It groups passengers into two categories: Satisfied and Neutral or Dissatisfied, then computes the average cleanliness rating for each group.

 The results show that satisfied passengers rated cleanliness higher, with an average score of 3, while neutral or dissatisfied passengers gave a lower rating of 2.
 This suggests that cleanliness plays a significant role in passenger satisfaction and may be a key factor in improving overall airline service quality.

+- Finding the class of travel where passengers were likely to give low rating for In-flight Entertainment.
 ```SQL
 SELECT
           Class,